Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 However, this information is emitted on stdout, whereas my ideal sampling process would be to just pick an opam package, launch a build process and recover the timing information for each file.
 This doesn't work if the data is sent to the stdout, and never see again.
-This first step is thus to create a version of the OCaml compiler that can output the timing information of the compilation to a specific directory
+This first step is thus to create a version of the OCaml compiler that can output the timing information of the compilation to a specific directory.
-With this change ([#10575](https://github.com/ocaml/ocaml/pull/10337)), installing an opam package with
+With this change ([#10575](https://github.com/ocaml/ocaml/pull/10575)), installing an opam package with
 ```bash
 OCAMLPARAM=",_,timings=1,dump-dir= /tmp/pkgnname" opam install pkgname
 ```
 outputs all profiling information to `/tmp/pkgname`.

-This makes it possible to collect large number of data points on compilation times by using opam installation process without the need of much glue code.
+This makes it possible to collect large number of data points on compilation times by using opam, and the canonical installation process of each package without the need of much glue code.

 For this case study, I am using 5 core packages `containers`, `dune`, `tyxml`, `coq` and `base`.
 Once their dependencies are added, I end up with